 KBS LTER: Funding Opportunities for Graduate Students

 The KBS LTER offers several research funding opportunities for MSU graduate students, including small grants and fellowships.
 Information about these funds and how to apply are described below.
 Subscribe to our RSS feeds or connect with us in social media to stay updated as calls for proposals are announced.
 In preparing your proposal, please review the background information about the LTER project and experiments.
-Please direct further inquiries to Dr. Neville Millar, KBS LTER Science Coordinator.
+Please direct further inquiries to Nameer Baker, KBS LTER Science Coordinator.

 Small Graduate Grants for Long-term Ecological Research

 The KBS LTER provides small grants to graduate students (Masters or PhD) interested in conducting research on or using data from the KBS LTER site.
 Funding (up to $2000) is available for supplies, travel to KBS and other LTER sites, on-site accommodations, and other research-related expenses (but not salary or stipends).
 Awards will be made on a competitive basis, and proposals are considered as received; priority will be given to those projects most closely aligned with overall LTER research.
-To apply, send Dr. Neville Millar, KBS LTER Science Coordinator, a single pdf file containing: (1) a 1-page cover letter requesting support and identifying your degree advisor and present research status; (2) a 1-page proposal, with a descriptive title and your name on the first page; (3) a line-item budget (up to $2,000); and (4) your curriculum vitae.
+To apply, send Nameer Baker, KBS LTER Science Coordinator, a single pdf file containing: (1) a 1-page cover letter requesting support and identifying your degree advisor and present research status; (2) a 1-page proposal, with a descriptive title and your name on the first page; (3) references cited (if any) in your cover letter or proposal; (4) a line-item budget (up to $2,000); and (5) your curriculum vitae.